Good to know

 The most common size of BMX racing bikes are 20’’, though the BMX bikes are available in other sizes as well, for example for kids.
-The frame of a race BMX is significantly lighter compared to a Freestyle BMX, because it is made of aluminum instead of conventional steel.
+The frame of a race BMX is significantly lighter compared to a Freestyle BMX because it is made of aluminium instead of conventional steel.
 These bikes are mainly designed for high speed, but they also have to be durable due to the strain caused by the jumps and dirt on the tracks.
 Besides being great bikes for racing, many BMX race bikes are suited for daily street riding as well.
-With a race BMX, you get a versatile bike that you can use not only for sports, but also on a daily basis.
+With a race BMX, you get a versatile bike that you can use not only for sports but also on a daily basis.

 In a conventional BMX Race, eight riders compete against each other.
 They ride on special made dirt tracks with jumps and turns, with the purpose to finish first.
 The race itself is over pretty fast, as it usually lasts no longer than 30 seconds.
-The dirt tracks has a series of jumps and turns, each with a specific design and name.
+The dirt track has a series of jumps and turns, each with a specific design and name.
 In addition, there is a starting hill, which is the first hill of the race, where you gain speed for the entire run.